 Vehicles undergoing major repairs are prohibited from parking on College property unless part of Auto Tech.

 No vehicles shall be left on College property overnight or extended periods without the permission of Public Safety.

 All vehicles must be parked within the boundaries of a parking space.

 The removal of any College parking and traffic signs is prohibited.
 Violators are subject to payment and disciplinary action.

 No official barricades shall be removed from their location.

 All pedestrians have the right away.

 Disabled parking is available to those with a valid NYS disabled permit.
-To obtain a temporary disabled parking permits see the Health Office for an application.

 Service parking is reserved for authorized vehicles only.